erubbia/ChemCluster/README.md

 ## 🌟 Features

-- Upload .sdf, .mol, or .csv files with SMILES
+- Upload .sdf, .mol, or .csv files containing SMILES
+- Input or draw a single molecule and generate 3D conformers
-- Compute key molecular properties (MW, logP, TPSA, etc.)
+- Compute key molecular properties (MW, logP, H-bonding, etc.)
-- Visualize molecules in 2D (RDKit) and interactive 3D (Py3Dmol)
+- Visualize molecules in 2D (RDKit) and interactively in 3D (Py3Dmol)
-- Reduce dimensionality with PCA and auto-optimize KMeans clustering
+- Cluster molecules using PCA + KMeans with silhouette score optimization
 - Click points on the PCA plot to inspect molecules and properties
+- Overlay and compare 3D cluster centroids for conformers
+- Filter clusters based on desired property profiles
-- Export cluster data to .csv
+- Export results and clusters as .csv files

 ## 🛠️ Installation